BodduSriPavan-111/pyCoastal/paper.md

 # 2. Examples

-Some features of the pyCoastal package are explained in the following section:
+The main purpose of this package is to provide a fully python based tool that allows to build, test and play with fluid dynamics numerical modeling.
+In the following section, some of the pre-built cases are explained :

 ### 2.1.
 Irregular wave generation